Parosmia the term used for an abnormality or distortion of smell.

 Parosmia is not harmful in itself, and it is usually a temporary condition, although it can continue for many weeks.

-But living with parosmia is no fun.
-It can seriously affect eating patterns and diet as people seek to avoid foods that trigger foul smells.
-It can affect relationships with others, and cause feelings of low mood or depression.
+But the symptoms of parosmia are no fun.
+They can seriously affect eating patterns and diet as people seek to avoid foods that trigger foul smells.
+They can even affect relationships with others, and lead to feelings of low mood or depression.
+AbScent has lots of resources to help you through this difficult time.

 There is no medication for parosmia.
 Smell training is demonstrated to be helpful in supporting the recovery process, but it doesn't 'cure' parosmia.